HiltonRoscoe/CDFPrototype/relational/relational.md

 The [NIST Special Publication (SP) 1500 series common data formats](https://nist.ent.sirsi.net/client/en_US/default/search/results?qu=%22Special+Publication+1500%22&te=ILS&lm=NISTPUBS&rt=false%7C%7C%7CSERIES%7C%7C%7CSeries) were developed from a high level UML model ([more here](../mapping/mapping.md)).
 One advantage of this approach is that many implementation formats can be derived from it.
 NIST provides JSON and XML schemas, but other formats are possible.

-Although NoSQL has picked up some traction, the vast majority of systems of record (e.g. Election Management System) continue to use the relational (SQL) databases.
-To interoperate between such systems, it must map not only the syntax of JSON or XML, but also the semantics, or meaning of the data.
-The difficulty of mapping can be eased somewhat if both the system of record and CDFs use the same conceptual definitions.
+Although NoSQL has picked up some traction, the vast majority of systems of record (e.g. Election Management Systems) continue to use relational (SQL) databases.
+To interoperate between such systems, we must map not only the syntax of JSON or XML, but also the semantics, or meaning of the data.
+The difficulty of mapping can be eased somewhat if both the system of record and the CDFs use the same conceptual definitions.

 This prototype explores the use of the developed UML models to derive relational schemas, such that the same conceptual definitions are shared.